8adiq/Limpio/README.md

 ## Note

-Ensure you have the necessary read/write permissions for both the source and destination directories.
+- Ensure you have the necessary read/write permissions for both the source and destination directories.
+- This script is designed to move files.
+Modify shutil.move to shutil.copy2 if you want to copy files instead of moving

 ## License